vrmeet/thexr/DO_THIS_NEXT.md

 - convert observables back into events (for menu)

 test member leave
   - what happens if person refreshes page before the kick check?
     - it will still generate member_enter, with no member_leave
     - maybe member_entered should also be generated server side?
     - OR... just allow omnipotent member_enter events?

-clean up unused code
- ... re-enable all the simple primitive and movement

 redo logic for joining webrtc
   - when user 'enter', subscribe to channel if another person is entered and unmuted
   - when user 'observe', subscribe to channel if another person is entered and unmuted

-- work on replay events

-local events should happen immediately in the client
-  - tricky becauses it requires locally mapping command to event which is redundant to backend.

 - create procedural (deterministically random), embellishment of environments
   - e.g., create trees, grass, rocks, continuously when you go near a place create a web page for viewing list of events remove id from list of events, remove inserted at and updated at

-genserver - appends the event to a log
-  - first in memory
-  - then to disk (maybe use genstage when the consumer gives producer a demand)

 subscribers:
   - eventstream to disk writer